-Many experts, including Dr. Klein, also incorporate advanced genomic testing and MRI with targeted biopsy into their active surveillance regimens.
+Many experts, including Dr. Haywood, also incorporate advanced genomic testing and magnetic resonance imaging (MRI) with targeted biopsy (tissue sample) into their active surveillance programs.

 Until recently, we haven’t really had the tools to assess an individual’s change in biology in real time.
 Now, MRI and targeted biopsy and genomic testing should allow us to do that.

-The interval at which these tests should be done varies, depending on the volume and aggressiveness of your cancer, your age and other individual characteristics.
-Whatever strategy your physician employs, it’s vital to return for follow-up testing.
+The types and times between when these tests should be done vary, depending on the volume and aggressiveness of your cancer, your age and other individual characteristics.
+Whatever strategy your physician uses, it’s vital to return for follow-up testing.

-However, in one study, researchers reviewing registry data on more than 2,200 patients reported that within two years of being on active surveillance, about 1 in 10 of the men were lost to follow-up.
+But in one study, researchers reviewing registry data on more than 2,200 patients reported that within two years of being on active surveillance, about 1 in 10 of the men stopped following up.
 (That was defined as any 18-month period in which no pertinent surveillance testing was entered into the registry.)

-Additionally, in a study presented at the American Society of Clinical Oncology (ASCO) annual meeting in June 2019, researchers noted that among 346 men on active surveillance, only about one-third adhered to guideline-recommended monitoring (PSA testing every three to six months and a prostate biopsy within 18 months of initial diagnosis.)
+Additionally, in a study presented at the American Society of Clinical Oncology (ASCO) annual meeting in June 2019, researchers noted that among 346 men on active surveillance, only about one-third followed guideline-recommended monitoring (like PSA testing every three to six months and a prostate biopsy within 18 months of initial diagnosis.)

 Is active surveillance right for you?

-In gauging if you’re eligible for active surveillance, your physician will consider your:
+In deciding if you’re eligible for active surveillance, your physician will consider your: